 3.3 accidents and stationary vehicles.

-Please note that traffic sign detection is not included as one of the use cases in this tendering procedure, as it will be subject to a separate tender to be issued by NDW.
+Please note that traffic sign detection is not included as one of the use cases in this tendering procedure, as it will be subject to a separate (ROMO-2) tender to be issued by NDW.